 Hypocrisy is found in other forms too: A person of Faith may well be the same person who purposely misguides, mistreats, tell lies, steals, or voices racism.
 And so might an atheist or an agnostic purposely misguide, mistreat, tell lies, steal or be a racist.

 The fact is that there are good people and bad people in the whole human race.

 Having Faith does not necessarily make one a better person in the same way as being irreligious does not make one a worse person.

 When your child dies, it is tragic, and it is not because you are being punished by God.
-Neither is it because God wants the child's little soul because it is so precious.
-A tragedy such as is not be planned by a higher power such as a caring God.
-That is a horrible thought.
+Neither is it because God wants the child's precious soul.
+A tragedy such as this is not planned by a higher power such as a caring God.
+That is a horrible thought!

 We have no option but to accept that bad things might happen and there is little we can do about it.
 Faith will not help except, perhaps, as a crutch to hang on to.

 There is so much suffering on this planet, that I wonder how people can believe that a caring God is looking after us all.

 There is an expression, "There but for grace of God go I." These words might be uttered or thought by a person who witnesses, say, a homeless person.
 The words mean something to this effect: "That could be me lying on that cardboard, cold, hungry and dirty and perhaps ill.
 But God has been merciful to me (and here I am sitting comfortably in my home at the dining-room table, using my computer).
 The man on the cardboard has not necessarily done anything wrong to be in such an unfortunate situation.
 By the same token, 'you' haven't necessarily done anything that merits a comfortable life.

 What I take away from the above example is that you (and I) have been lucky in life, whereas the man lying on the cardboard has met with bad luck.